Brian Azzarello: Career

 In 2016, Azzarello launched the 12-issue maxi-series Moonshine with frequent collaborator Eduardo Risso at Image.
 In 2019, the series resumed publication with issue #13 as an ongoing title.
+The series lasted for 28 issues, ending in 2021.

 Awards

 Azzarello and Risso won the 2001 Eisner Award for Best Serialized Story in 100 Bullets #15–18: "Hang Up on the Hang Low".

 Influences

 Azzarello cites Jim Thompson and David Goodis among his influences.

 Personal life

 Azzarello was married to fellow comic book creator Jill Thompson.
 The couple resided in Chicago.
-In a 2021 interview with Word Balloon Podcast Network, Azzarello mentioned that he was no longer married to Thompson.
+In a 2021 interview on the Word Balloon podcast, Azzarello mentioned that he was no longer married to Thompson.

 The character "666" from Mark Waid and Alex Ross' 1996 mini-series Kingdom Come is physically modeled after Azzarello.